bioimage-informatics/BCOMS2/README.md

 * Nucleus_segmentation.tif
 * Trained_model.mat

-Trained_model is available at "/BCOMS2/Sample".
+Trained_model is available from "/BCOMS2/Sample".

+### Sample files
+For testing, we prepared sample files in "/BCOMS2/Sample".
+The image information is described in the Parameters.txt file.

-### Usage on GUI
+### Use on MATLAB
-GUI opens by running "/BCOMS2/MATLAB files/BCOMS2.m".
+The GUI opens by running "/BCOMS2/MATLAB files/BCOMS2.m".

 #### 1. Read Image
 Designate the input folder containing the input files described above.
-Fill the image information: image resolutions and numbers of Z and T.
+Fill in the image information: image resolutions and numbers of Z and T.
 Check the box if you want to collect division timings between nucleus and membrane.
 By pushing the "Read Images", reading the files starts.
-The images are saved as Mat files at subfolders at ../Output folder.
+The images are saved as Mat files at subfolders in ../Output folder.

 #### 2. Z Range Determination
 The Z range is calculated or designated.
 If you want to determine it automatically, select "Estimate from the membrane image".
 If you want to manually give the range, select "Designate" and fill like "3-50".